 9. Cinnamon and Sugar

 Do you long for the taste of cinnamon and sugar toast, but with a twist?
-Try creating a batch of cinnamon and sugar s’mores.
+We love our simple cinnamon s’mores, but we also have been obsessed with creating this batch of cinnamon and sugar s’mores.

 In order to create these, you’ll need a bag or homemade batch of cinnamon marshmallows, cinnamon graham crackers, and a gourmet chocolate bar like this one from L’Amourette Chocolat.